 10 Questions

 COURAGEOUS KINDNESS: Kindness is more than just being nice.
 Kindness shocks us because it takes courage.
 It requires great personal risk with no guarantee of reward.
-Yet in a moment where most people shrink, ignore or run away, others are compelled to do something.
-Humanity is awed and inspired when someone abandons common sense and safety on behalf of another.
+Yet in a moment when most people shrink, ignore or run away, others are compelled to do something.
+Humanity is awed and inspired when someone abandons good sense and safety on behalf of another.

 IZIDOR is about an act of kindness in the darkest of places by a person who had no idea what the end result would be.
 All Onisa knew was that these forgotten children needed love and a home despite the fact the system was set up to keep them hidden away until they died.
 She didn't know just two years later Communism would fall and Izidor would go on be adopted by an American family.
 She didn't know he would later describe the visit to her home as, "The day I discovered hope!" while speaking to large audiences.
 And she certainly didn't know a film would be made about her risky decision to shine a tiny light in the darkness for one small child.